avincodes/Web-dev-Snippets/Calculator/readme.md

-I have added a calculator web page.
-I have used simple HTML, CSS and JAVASCRIPT in it.
+This is a web page called calculator.
+It will help you to do some basic calculation such as addition, subtraction, multiplication and division.
+This web page is created by using HTML, CSS and JAVASCRIPT.

 Here ae the screenshots of the project.